Decoding Two-Particle States in QCD with Spatial Wavefunctions

-Shown in Fig.~\ref{Fig-Eeff} are the effective energies $\Delta E^{\text{eff}}_{0,1}(t)$ defined from $R^{(1)}_{0,1}(t)$ in Eq.~(\ref{Eq-Rt}) obtained by further applying the optimized operators at the sink.
-Effective energies $\Delta E^{\text{eff}}_{0,1}(t)$ exhibit stable plateau against a long period of $t$, which are consistent with eigen energies $\varepsilon_{0,1}$ from Eq.~(\ref{Eq-FV}).
+Shown in Fig.~\ref{Fig-Eeff} (upper) are the effective energies $\Delta E^{\text{eff}}_{0,1}(t)$ defined from $R_{0,1}(t)$ in Eq.~(\ref{Eq-Rt}) obtained by further applying the optimized operators at the sink.
+Effective energies $\Delta E^{\text{eff}}_{0,1}(t)$ exhibit stable plateau against a long period of $t$, which are consistent with energies from the Sch\"odinger equation calculated using the HAL QCD potentials on a finite box.
 These results demonstrate that our method disentangles two states around $2m_{\Omega_{ccc}}\simeq 9700$ MeV, whose energy gap is as narrow as $\sim 5$ MeV.
 Contrary to the naive expectation, $\Delta E_0^{\text{eff}}(t)$ shows large statistical errors than $\Delta E_1^{\text{eff}}(t)$.
 Our interpretation is as follows.
 The ground state wavefunction is more localized than the first excited one.
 Hence, the number of space points contributing to the signal in Eq.~\eqref{Eq-sp-src} is effectively less for the ground state than the first excited state.